kifil/GitHubIssuesAPI/README.md

 # Special Thanks

-Thanks to for https://www.barbarianmeetscoding.com his tutorials!
+Thanks to https://www.barbarianmeetscoding.com for their tutorials!